Andi Abaya

-Andrea "Andi" Dennise Lim Abaya (born January 8, 2002) is a Filipino-Chinese actress, singer, dancer and television personality.
-She was first seen on Philippine TV in December 2020 as a housemate of Pinoy Big Brother: Connect where she was dubbed as the "Cheerdance Sweetheart ng Parañaque" and was placed as 2nd Big Placer.
+Andrea Dennise "Andi" Lim Abaya (born January 8, 2002) is a Filipino actress, singer, dancer and television personality.
+She made her debut on television as a housemate (contestant) of Pinoy Big Brother: Connect (2020) where she was dubbed as the "Cheerdance Sweetheart ng Parañaque" and finished as the runner-up.

 Early life

-Abaya was born on January 8, 2002.
-She attended De La Salle Santiago Zobel and San Beda Alabang and was part of the school's cheerdance team.
-Before entering Pinoy Big Brother, she was a freshman at De La Salle University.
-Andi also appeared on various commercials and TV advertisements like Eskinol and Charmee.
+Abaya was born on January 8, 2002, and was raised in Parañaque.
+She attended De La Salle Santiago Zobel School and San Beda Alabang in neighboring Muntinlupa, where she was part of the school's cheerdance team.
+Before entering Pinoy Big Brother, she was a freshman at De La Salle University in Manila.
+In 2026, she graduated with a Bachelor of Science degree in Advertising Management from the said university.
+Abaya also appeared on various commercials and TV advertisements like Eskinol and Charmee.

 Career

 In May 2021, Abaya was introduced as part of Dreamscape Entertainment's The Squad Plus, where she was nicknamed "Andi".

-Fresh out of the Big Brother house, Andi scored her first ever showbiz stint: a lead role in the film Caught in the Act.
+After competing in Pinoy Big Brother: Connect, Abaya landed her first ever showbusiness stint: a lead role in the film Caught in the Act (2021).

-In July 2021, Andi was announced as new cast member of hit series Huwag Kang Mangamba as Mikay.
+In July 2021, Abaya joined the cast of the television series Huwag Kang Mangamba as Mikay.
 Later that year, she was cast together with her love team Kobie Brown in iQiyi's first Filipino local original Saying Goodbye, which premiered in December 2021.
-They also starred in the series Love in 40 Days, which premiered in May 2022 and in the Netflix film The Entitled, which premiered in July 2022.
+They also starred in the series Love in 40 Days, which premiered in May 2022, and in the Netflix film The Entitled, which premiered in July 2022.

-In June 2022, Star Magic released its first ever produced film "Connected", where she starred with other Pinoy Big Brother: Connect ex-housemates.
+In June 2022, Star Magic released its first ever produced film Connected, where she starred with other Pinoy Big Brother: Connect ex-contestants.